 Physical Addressing in CAN Bus

-It is an addressing scheme that labels CAN bus messages based on their physical address location.
-In physical addressing, each node on the CAN bus is assigned a unique identifier known as a node address or physical address.
-When a node (ECU) wants to communicate with another node, it includes the physical address of the destination node in the CAN message header.
-The receiving node checks the address and determines if the message is intended for it.
-Physical addressing is straightforward and efficient but requires pre-configuration of addresses for each node.
+Physical addressing scheme labels CAN bus messages based on their physical address location.
+In physical addressing, the system assigns each node on the CAN bus a unique identifier called a node address or physical address.
+When a node (ECU) wants to communicate with another node, it includes the destination node’s physical address in the CAN message header.
+The receiving node checks the address and determines if the message belongs to it.
+Physical addressing offers a straightforward and efficient method but requires pre-configuring the addresses for each node.

 Example: $7E0 is the Physical Address (CAN ID) of the Engine Control Module (ECM).
 The response from ECM will be with CAN-ID $7E8.
 And $7E1 is the Physical address of the Transmission Control Module (TCM).
 The response from TCM will be $7E9.